chevere/xr-docs/introduction/README.md

 ## How it works?

-* An HTTP web server is in charge of listening to messages emitted from your code.
+* xrDebug listens to messages emitted from your code.
-* You can [configure](../configuration/README.md) the server where your code stream messages to.
-* Calls to `xr()` [helpers](../helpers/README.md) in your code emit a message to the configured xrDebug server.
+* Calls to xrDebug helpers in your code emit a message to server.

-xrDebug receives any variable introspection using helpers in your code and then these messages are streamed in the web interface of xrDebug server.

-## Does it work with X?

-xrDebug works with anything as it is a language-agnostic dump debug server.
-It is portable, distributed as a self-executable binary with also source and `.phar` file distribution.

-You can use it in your framework, CMS or custom application.
-You are encouraged to [contribute](contributing.md) with vendor-specific support to make xrDebug more context-aware.